wallrj/cassandra-operator/README.md

 * cluster and node level metrics
 * a comprehensive e2e test suite

-These are described in more details on the [WIKI](https://github.com/sky-uk/cassandra-operator/wiki)
+## How to use it?

+Instructions on how to deploy the Cassandra Operator and provision Cassandra clusters can be found on the [WIKI](https://github.com/sky-uk/cassandra-operator/wiki)

 ## Project structure